 If you scored below your target, don’t worry!
 While this is frustrating, it is common; very few people actually get the score they want on their first try.

-In fact, taking the test twice is often recommended (after additional studying, of course) as the average test taker is able to increase their score by 31 points on the second try.
+In fact, taking the test multiple times is often recommended (after additional studying, of course) as the average test taker is able to increase their score by 31 points on the second try.
 (Keep in mind that you will have to wait 16 days before retaking the GMAT and 21 for the GRE, and you can only retake each test 5 times every 12 months.)

 However, improving your scores on a retake doesn’t happen magically – beforehand, you will have to put in the hours to study and improve to reach the results that you want.
 Look at your results and the areas that you need to improve, and think about the sections that you may have struggled to complete on time.
 Use this as the basis for your areas of focus as you go back to studying.

-A note on English Testing
+A Note on English Testing

 If you are an international student who did not complete your undergraduate degree at an exclusively English-speaking university, you will most likely need to take a language proficiency test.
 In some cases, you can also receive a waiver if you’ve lived in an English-speaking country for more than 2 years.
-We have written extensively about this topic, including tips on which tests to take, in this post
+We have written extensively about this topic, including tips on which tests to take, in this post!